WQSM: History

-In 1984 Jay Andrews was hired from CHR WZGC Atlanta as WQSM's Program Director to manage and take the station live 24/7.
-Andrews handled mornings 6am-10am.
-His show included news twice per hour and banter between himself, numerous listener call-ins, and News Director Bill McClement.
+In 1984 Jay Andrews was hired from WZGC in Atlanta as WQSM's program director to manage and take the station live 24/7.
+Andrews handled the station's morning show.
+His show included news twice per hour and banter between himself, numerous listener call-ins, and news director Bill McClement.
 In one ratings cycle Andrews established the highest morning ratings in the station's history.
 Bringing popular acts Kool & The Gang, KISS, Bon Jovi, A Flock Of Seagulls and others added to Q98's success.
 Working with the city of Fayetteville to promote the newly furbished 'Fayetteville Commons' downtown, Q98 hosted a street dance attended by several thousand to introduce the city's new downtown area.
 Contesting included The Dollar Bill Game and album 6-pack give-a-ways.
-WQSM's ratings increased to a 26 12+ share of the market, and in 1986 WQSM was listed by Billboard Magazine as the 11th highest-cumeing CHR FM in America.
+WQSM's ratings increased to a 26 12+ share of the market, and in 1986 WQSM was listed by Billboard as the 11th highest-cumeing CHR FM in America.
 Andrews left WQSM in 1987 for ownership of WDGR.

 After Scott McLeod was hired a program director, the station gradually began moving in a more adult direction.
 With a switch to adult contemporary music from the 1960s through the present, "Q-98" became "Magic 98".
 Owner Cape Fear Broadcasting had to file suit in federal court when Raleigh-based Voyager Communications claimed it had the exclusive right to use the Magic name in North Carolina.
 Voyager finally agreed to let the name be used "in exchange for a nominal licensing fee."

 The Q98 name was back by 1992.